John Ystumllyn: Legacy

 Writing in 1962, Tom Morris described the story of Ystumllyn and Margaret surviving in Wales as "something of a legend; the memory of their courage – which braved the barriers of colour and class in 18th-century Wales – still lingers on".
 In 2018, celebrating Black History Month in the United Kingdom, John Ystumllyn was included in a list of 100 Brilliant, Black and Welsh people.
 In October 2019, again to celebrate Black History Month, the Oxford Dictionary of National Biography introduced 23 new biographies of black British people, curated by historians Miranda Kaufmann and Anders Ingram.
 This selection included Ystumllyn, who Ingram cited as "the most emblematic of the theme of this release", a man "whose settled life existence in rural Wales reminds us of the diversity of the historical experience of black people in Britain".

 The Institute for the Study of Welsh Estates at Bangor University and Race Council Cymru organised an online conference celebrating John Ystumllyn as the Father of Black presence in North West Wales as part of Black History Cymru 365 in September 2021.

+In June 2020, an article about Ystumllyn was written in HortWeek by Zehra Zaidi, a campaigner who set up We Too Built Britain to tell the stories of under-represented groups to show what we have in common (to then also be able to open up deeper conversations).
+During her research, she found out that despite the origins of the rose, there had never been a rose named after a British person of ethnic minority heritage.
+So she ended her article with a suggestion that it would be lovely if a rose could be created and named after John Ystumllyn as "like John and Margaret Ystumllyn, we are all romantics, in the end".
+The article became somewhat viral and led to members of the public contacting rose breeders to support Zaidi in creating a new rose.
+The Editor of HortWeek introduced Zaidi to Harkness Roses and they spent lockdown working on a new rose variety.
+The colour yellow was chosen for friendship, and Zaidi and Harkness Roses decided to launch the rose as a symbol of friendship, community and tolerance.